stacks-network/docs/README.md

 ## How the Documentation is Organized

-Directories that contain only content
+Directories that contain information used to build content.

 <table>
   <tr>